yosemitebandit/vebsite/content/notes/wing.md

 +++

-I was part of the team that worked on Google’s ‘self-flying vehicle’ project.
+I was part of the team that worked on Google's 'self-flying vehicle' project.
-Learned a lot about GPS, ESCs, simulation, and I got to travel to Australia – a very fun project all around!
+Learned a lot about GPS, ESCs, simulation, and I got to travel to Australia --  a very fun project all around!